What is depreciation? Methods, examples and NZ tax

 What is depreciation?

-Purpose of depreciation: 3 main functions
+Purpose of depreciation: three main functions

 1. Depreciation as an expense (cost of doing business)

-Depreciation as an expense ensures you track the true cost of using business assets.
-Assets wear out and need replacement, making depreciation a real business cost.
+Depreciation as an expense ensures your profit and loss statement reflects the true cost of using business assets.
+Assets wear out and need replacement, so depreciation captures this as a real business cost.

 2. Depreciation and tax

-• You must follow prescribed timeframes for each asset category.
+- Follow prescribed timeframes for each asset category.

 3. Valuing your business (depreciation on the balance sheet)

-• Loan security: Banks may offer less financing as asset values decrease
+- Loan security: banks may offer less financing as asset values decrease.

 What can be depreciated?